0xRace/multiplayergame/memory-bank/implementation-plan.md

 **Step 11: Introduce Health Variable**
 - Add a numeric `health` property on the player object, initialized to 10.
-- Test: On spawn, output the health value to the console and confirm it reads “10.”
+- Test: On spawn, output the health value to the console and confirm it reads "10."

 **Step 12: Render Snake Segments**
-- Display a series of equally spaced circles (segments) trailing behind the head, matching the player’s `health` count.
+- Display a series of equally spaced circles (segments) trailing behind the head, matching the player's `health` count.
 - Test: Count the rendered circles on start and confirm they match the `health` value exactly.

 **Step 13: Apply Speed Curve**